 8.NS.1 Give examples of rational and irrational numbers and explain the difference between them.
-Understand that every number has a decimal expansion; for rational numbers, show that the decimal expansion repeats eventually, and convert a decimal expansion that repeats into a rational number.
+Understand that every number has a decimal equivalent.
+For rational numbers, show that the decimal equivalent terminates or repeats, and convert a repeating decimal into a rational number.

 8.NS.2 Use rational approximations of irrational numbers to compare the size of irrational numbers, plot them approximately on a number line, and estimate the value of expressions involving irrational numbers.